These five simple ways to create a writing retreat in your home will come in handy if you are looking to put pen to paper this summer.

 The only way to decide what’s best for you is to spend a few quiet moments retreating within and asking your writing soul what it needs most.
 The answer will come.

-We think this a great way for you to set targets like the amount of pages you want to write or the number of characters you want to create.
+We think this is a great way for you to set targets like the number of pages you want to write or the number of characters you want to create.